 from Ananda Valley Farm

-Receive our terrific quarterly newsletter, Peace in the Valley, by joining our mailing list.
+Receive our newsletter by joining our mailing list.
 Below are previous newsletters for your enjoyment.

 Learn about Today's Modern Agriculture

 and how it will be affected in the future.

 Ananda Valley Farm has won a 3-year demonstration grant as part of the CA Healthy Soils Initiative.

 The State of California is using funds from the state greenhouse gas cap and trade program to fund the CA Healthy Soils Initiative.
 Demonstration projects are chosen that can show ways to increase farmland soil vitality and health while also sequestering carbon and reducing greenhouse gasses.

 Ananda Valley Farm will investigate mixing wood chips into farm soil in order to increase organic matter, increase soil microbial life, and increase number of worms, all while keeping produce harvests high.
 Typically mixing in wood chips into soil can tie up nitrogen and lower yields initially.
 After the chips start to decompose they then help plant growth and yields.
 Ananda Valley Farm will be trialing different applications rates of wood chips with different organic fertilizer application rates to keep yields high from the start.

 As part of the programs outreach, regular updates to a video blog will be posted.
 See: www.AnandaValleyFarm.blogspot.com.

 “We are happy to receive this grant and honored to be the only farm to directly receive a demonstration grant in 2017.
 It highlights our commitment to growing produce in the highest vitality soil practical.
 We feel this project will demonstrate practices other small farms can use to help increase the health of their soil.”